 Betis were in dreamland when, five minutes later, they made it 2-0.
-And it was that man Molinaagain who did the damage.
+And it Molina who did the damage once again.
 The hulking 6’ 3” forward showed a great turn of pace to race onto Ezequiel’s exquisite slide-rule pass, and then demonstrated great striker’s instinct to prod the ball under Jose Manuel Pinto.

 Barcelona were shell-shocked and amazingly almost conceded a third goal in the 15th minute.
 The opportunity came from a by now familiar avenue when Nacho clipped a fantastic pass down the line for Molina, who surged into the box and was just about to pull the trigger when Gerard Pique arrived to nick the ball away from him.